TravelAge West

 Rejuvenating Spa and Wellness Experiences at The Retreat

-The Retreat, The Londoner's aptly named spa and wellness area, is located two floors below the lobby, though guests would never realize it.
+The Retreat, The Londoner's aptly named spa and wellness area, is located four floors below the lobby, though guests would never realize it.

 The Retreat is The Londoner’s spa and wellness area.